Editing Python code

 To disable code coloring, go to Tools > Options > Text Editor > Python > Advanced and clear Miscellaneous Options > Color names based on type.
 See Options - Miscellaneous Options.

-Code snippets are fragments of code that can be inserted into your files by typing a shortcut and pressing Tab, or using the Edit > IntelliSense > Insert Code Snippet Surround With commands.
-For example, typing
+Code snippets are fragments of code that can be inserted into your files by typing a shortcut and pressing Tab, or using the Edit > IntelliSense > Insert Code Snippet and Surround With commands, selecting Python, then selecting the desired snippet.

-class followed by the Tab key generates the rest of the class.
-You can type over the name and bases list, moving between the highlighted fields with Tab, then press Enter to begin typing the body.
+Pressing Tab generates the rest of the class.
+You can then type over the name and bases list, moving between the highlighted fields with Tab, then press Enter to begin typing the body.

-You can see the available code snippets in the Code Snippets Manager (Tools > Code Snippets Manager), selecting Python as the language:
+You can see the available code snippets in the Code Snippets Manager, opened by using Tools > Code Snippets Manager menu command and selecting Python as the language:

 To create your own snippets, see Walkthrough: Creating a Code Snippet.